Return to menu

 If the user belongs to a collaborative network, additional locations and services from other institutions may be seen under the Getit at Other Institutions section.

-Primo Get It allows users to perform the following types of requests, if permitted by the user, for the selected title: Request, Digitization, and other (such as resource-sharing requests and purchase requests).
+Primo Get It enables users to perform the following types of requests if permitted by the user, for the selected title: Request, Digitization, and other (such as resource-sharing requests and purchase requests).
 The system displays request options only if the signed-in user is eligible to place them.
 If the user is not signed in, the system displays the following message above the list of holdings or items: Please sign in for request options.